SENERGY-Platform/client-connector-lib/README.md

 Framework for users wanting to integrate their personal IoT project / device with the SEPL platform.

-Written for Python >= 3.5.3 and relying on the `websockets` module.
+Compatible with Python >= 3.5.3.
 For Python 3.4 please use legacy branch.

 ----------